 - Someone clicks on an untagged link in an email

-- An individual visited an HTTP site from a link an HTTPS website
+- An individual visited an HTTP site from a link to an HTTPS website

 If you believe there are errors in the way Google Analytics calculates the direct traffic from your website, there are steps you can take to improve your data tracking.
 First, begin by reviewing your tracking codes to ensure they’re set up and firing correctly.
 Also, take a look at the links on your site and emails and make sure they’re directing your audience to the correct URL.